AimRT/AimRT/document/sphinx-en/tutorials/quick_start/helloworld_cpp.md

 make -j
 ```

-After compilation, copy the generated executable `helloworld_app` and configuration file `helloworld_cfg.yaml` to a directory, then execute the following command to run the process and observe the printed logs:
+After compilation, copy the generated executable file `helloworld_app` and the configuration file `helloworld_cfg.yaml` to the same directory, then run the process with the following command and observe the printed logs:

 ```shell
 ./helloworld_app ./helloworld_cfg.yaml
 ```